Global Payroll

 Apply for Business Registration

-• Usually completed automatically by a local agency of the national tax authority after company registration.
+• Complete business and tax registration with the national tax authority after company registration.

 Apply for Factory Registration in Industrial Parks

-• A longer and more comprehensive registration procedure may be required for companies conducting large-scale manufacturing processes if needed.
+• A longer and more comprehensive registration procedure may be required for companies conducting manufacturing activities if needed.

 Payroll Taxes